SEEC: Segmentation-Assisted Multi-Entropy Models for Learned Lossless Image Compression: Related Works

 \subsection{Learned Lossy Image Compression}

 Similar to traditional lossy image codecs, learned lossy image compression methods also rely on three main steps: transform, quantization, and entropy coding.
-However, instead of using hand-crafted transforms such as Discrete Cosine Transform (DCT)~\cite{ahmed2006discrete} or Discrete Wavelet Transform (DWT)~\cite{heil1989continuous}, learned lossy image compression methods utilize convolutional neural networks (CNNs) to learn an optimal nonlinear transform that maps input images into a compact latent representation~\cite{balle2016end, balle2018variational, minnen2018joint}, which can be considered as a case of Variational Auto-Encoder (VAE)~\cite{kingma2013auto}.
-This latent representation is then quantized, often using techniques like uniform quantization~\cite{balle2016end, balle2018variational} or straight-through quantization~\cite{bengio2013estimating} to deal with the non-differentiability of quantization during training.
-After quantization, entropy coding techniques such as arithmetic coding (AC)~\cite{rissanen1979arithmetic} or Asymmetric Numeral Systems (ANS)~\cite{duda2009asymmetric} are applied to further compress the representation into a bit-stream.
+However, instead of using hand-crafted transforms, learned lossy image compression methods utilize convolutional neural networks to learn an optimal nonlinear transform that maps input images into a compact latent representation~\cite{balle2016end, balle2018variational, minnen2018joint}, which can be considered as a case of Variational Auto-Encoder (VAE)~\cite{kingma2013auto}.
+This latent representation is then quantized, often using techniques like uniform quantization~\cite{balle2016end} to deal with the non-differentiability of quantization during training.
+After quantization, entropy coding are applied to further compress the representation into a bit-stream.

-For image reconstruction, the process is reversed: the compressed bit-stream is first decoded using the entropy decoder, then the quantized latent representation is passed through the learned inverse transform to reconstruct the image.
-Therefore, learned lossy image compression methods are typically trained end-to-end using a combination of reconstruction loss and rate loss to optimize the trade-off between compression performance and image quality:
+Learned lossy image compression methods are typically trained end-to-end using a combination of reconstruction loss and rate loss to optimize the trade-off between compression performance and image quality:

 where $\mathcal{R}$ is the bit rate of the latent representation, $\mathcal{D}$ is the distortion between the original and reconstructed image, and $\lambda$ is a hyperparameter that controls the trade-off between compression rate and image quality.